 To annually appropriate funds and levy taxes in order that the District’s needs may be met.
 Such levies shall provide for the generation of revenue to pay for the cost of operating the District.
 The Board may accumulate funds for the purposes of building repairs and improvements and may annually levy taxes for such purposes in excess of current requirements for its other purposes but subject to any lawful tax rate limitation.
 The Board shall pass and file with the Lake County Clerk no later than the last Tuesday in December of each year.

-The Board shall evaluate, discipline, direct, and supervise the Park District Manager.
-Therein the Park District Manager shall report to the President of the Board.
-The Board also oversees, directs, and evaluates the District’s Accountant (Independent Contractor).
+The Board shall evaluate, discipline, direct, and supervise the Executive Director.
+Therein the Executive Director shall report to the President of the Board.
+The Board also oversees and directs the District’s Accountant (Independent Contractor).

 The attorney shall oversee all legal matters and the prosecution and defense of all litigation of the Board/Park District.
 The attorney may draft and/or review all ordinances, resolutions and other instruments required by the Board and shall give opinions on all questions referred to him/her by the entire Board, and/or the president and shall attend meetings as requested by the Board.